smlx/piv-agent/README.md

 ### Prefer the SSH keys on the hardware token

-`ssh` will offer keyfiles it finds on disk _before_ those from the agent.
+By default, `ssh` will offer keyfiles it finds on disk _before_ those from the agent.
 This is a problem because `piv-agent` is designed to offer keys from the hardware token first, and only fall back to local keyfiles if token keys are refused.
 To get `ssh` to ignore local keyfiles and only talk to `piv-agent`, add this line to your `ssh_config`.